jwillinghalpern/fm-mock/README.md

 ### Use

-Once the code is imported, creating an instance of FMMock will immediately replace the window.FileMaker object and set up an FM mock script registry where you can define mock script logic:
+Once the code is imported, registering mock scripts will immediately replace the window.FileMaker object and the script will be ready to call.

-    // first, mock the window.FileMaker object
-    FMMock.applyMock();

     // register some mock scripts
     FMMock.register('Create Record', () => {
         const res = JSON.stringify({"newRecordID": 123});